-These integrations include a selection of software libraries, which can be used to integrate with Humio from a variety of programming languages.
+There are a few software libraries that can be used to integrate applications with Humio from a variety of programming languages.

-If you are looking for a way to send logs and metrics, it is usually better to rely on a data shipper.
-If your needs are simple or you want to have a client that uses Humio’s administrative API, you are in the right place.
+If you are looking for a way to send logs and metrics, though, it’s usually better to usea data shipper.
+See the Data Shippers documentation for a list of them.
+However, if your needs are simple or you want to have a client that uses Humio’s administrative API, below is a list of software libraries for interfacing with Humio:

 This library implements a Lager backend for logging directly to Humio in BEAM-based languages such as Erlang or Elixir.